elesto-dao/elesto/docs/Explanation/ADR/adr-008-inflation.md

 ## Decision

-Elesto inflation is inspired by Bitcoin inflation model.
+Elesto inflation is inspired by the Bitcoin inflation model.
 The Bitcoin supply is limited and known, and the creation of new bitcoin will taper off over time in a predictable way.
 (There will only ever be 21 million bitcoin, and every four years the amount of bitcoin that is mined is reduced by half.)

-The Elesto initial supply is to be **200,000,000** (two hundred million) tokens and will reach its maximum value at **1,000,000,000** (one billion) in a period of **10 years**
+The Elesto initial supply is to be **200,000,000** (two hundred million) tokens and will reach its maximum value at **1,000,000,000** (one billion) in a period of **10 years**.

 The rewards per block are further split into three categories: 10% to the community pool, 10% to the development team, and 80% to the staking rewards.

-Assuming a block rate of 1 block every 5 seconds a year is calculated to be **6,307,200** blocks.
+Assuming a block rate of 1 block every 5 seconds, a year is calculated to be **6,307,200** blocks.
 Using this information the Elesto inflation is expressed in the following table:

 !!!
 Note
-    The actual token configuration uses the `u` (micro) unit to express decimal, therefore the actual value for supply must be multplied for `10^6`
+    The actual token configuration uses the `u` (micro) unit to express decimal, therefore the actual value for supply must be multplied for `10^6`.

 | Year n.
 [1]  | Current year inflation [2] | Year inflation supply amount [3]  | Total supply estimate (EOY) [4] | Block inflation amount [5] | **Total supply actual amount (EOY)** [6] |